You and your spouse were a team. And worked hard throughout your marriage to get to where you are financially.

 There is more than meets the eye when it comes to community property and division of assets and debts.

 While it may seem like splitting everything right down the middle would be the easiest way to approach things, as you've been learning, not every divorcing couple fits neatly into the 50-50 box.
+As unique as the individuals who enter into them, no two marriages, divorces, or situations are exactly the same.
+And that can make coming to an agreement on what each spouse believes is fair, as well as determining which assets and liabilities are considered community vs. separate property, quite tricky.

 The division of assets and liabilities in a divorce in Washington State is often much too complex for you to try to resolve on your own.